hao-ai-lab/Consistency_LLM/README.md

 - Draft models
 - Architectural modifications/auxiliary model components

-This introduces a number advantages for CLLMs:
+This introduces a number of advantages for CLLMs:
 - CLLMs don't have to deal with the complexity of obtaining 'good' draft models and managing two different models in a single system.
 - CLLMs share the same architecture with target LLMs and require no additional engineering efforts when adopting the technique to different models.
 - CLLMs can be integrated seamlessly with other techniques for efficient LLM inference (e.g. Lookahead Decoding) to achieve even more significant speedup.